IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ### Connecting API Endpoints

-Open the `serverless.yml` file and define an API endpoint for the `hello_world` action we have worked with prior.
+Open the `serverless.yml` file and define an API endpoint for the `hello` action we have worked with prior.
 To define the endpoint simply extend the `functions` section like this:

 <pre>
 functions:
     [...]
-    hello_world:
+    hello:
         handler: hello.handler
         events:
             - http: GET /api-demo/hello